Understanding Language Prior of LVLMs by Contrasting Chain-of-Embedding: Discussion on Visual Integration Point

 \subsection{Algorithmic Estimation on Visual Integration Point}

 As discussed in \S\ref{sec:method:vip}, identifying the VIP provides valuable insights into when visual information begins to influence answer decoding.
-In most cases, we rely on empirical observation of the representation distance curves to determine $l^*$, which proves to be straightforward and interpretable across a wide range of models.
-However, in situations where manual inspection is impractical --- e.g., for large-scale model comparisons or automated pipelines --- it may be desirable to estimate the VIP programmatically.
-To this end, we introduce an optional empirical estimator that can automatically approximate the VIP given a model and a dataset.
-While not required for our core analysis, this estimation method serves as a practical tool in settings where manual identification of $l^*$ is infeasible. \begin{definition}[\textbf{Visual integration point estimator}] For a dataset $\mathcal{D}$ sampled from a mixture distribution $\mathcal{P}=(1-\lambda)\mathcal{P}_{\text{VT}}+\lambda \mathcal{P}_{\text{T}}$ for $\lambda\in(0,1)$ and an LVLM $F_{\theta}$ with $L$ decoder layers which produces a chain-of-embedding $(Z^{1},...,Z^{L})$ given input, let $\mathcal{L}$ be the index set of LVLM decoder layers and $\mathbf{D}_{l}$ be an expected representation distance defined as Eq. \ref{eq:erd}.
-An empirical visual integration point estimator is as follows,
+In most cases, we rely on empirical observation of the representation distance curves to manually determine $l^*$, which proves to be straightforward and interpretable across a wide range of models.
+However, in situations where manual inspection is impractical --- e.g., for large-scale model comparisons or automated pipelines --- it may be desirable to estimate the VIP in a data-driven, automatic way.
+To this end, we introduce an algorithmic rule that can automatically estimate the VIP given a model and a dataset.
+While not required for our core analysis, this estimation method serves as a practical tool in settings where manual identification of $l^*$ is infeasible.

-where $\alpha$ is a pre-defined coefficient and $\sigma_{l}$ denotes the sample standard deviation of the observed representation distance over $\mathcal{D}$. \end{definition} $\text{VIP}(\mathcal{D}, F_{\theta})$ can be interpreted as the layer index where the average $d(\cdot,\cdot)$ on $\mathcal{D}_{\text{VT}}$ first exceeds that on $\mathcal{D}_{\text{T}}$ up to an empirical coefficient of variation \citep{everitt2010cambridge} of $d(\cdot,\cdot)$ on $l$-th layer.
-Besides, one can also devise another VIP estimator based on the test statistic we discuss in Eq~\ref{thm:testat:eq:apdx} of Lemma~\ref{thm:testat:apdx} by specifying arbitrary significance levels that the user prefers.